TYPO3/Surf/Documentation/Guide/Index.rst

 	$node->setHostname('example.com');
 	$node->setOption('username', 'myuser');

-	$application = new \TYPO3\Surf\Application\FLOW3();
+	$application = new \TYPO3\Surf\Application\TYPO3\Flow();
-	$application->setDeploymentPath('/home/my-flow3-app/app');
+	$application->setDeploymentPath('/home/my-flow-app/app');
-	$application->setOption('repositoryUrl', 'git@github.com:myuser/my-flow3-app.git');
+	$application->setOption('repositoryUrl', 'git@github.com:myuser/my-flow-app.git');
 	$application->addNode($node);

 	$deployment->addApplication($application);
 	?>

-That's a very basic deployment based on the default FLOW3 application template ``TYPO3\Surf\Application\FLOW3``.
+That's a very basic deployment based on the default Flow application template ``TYPO3\Surf\Application\TYPO3\Flow``.
 The deployment object is available to the script as the variable ``$deployment``.
 A *node* is basically a deployment target representing a server for an application.
 The node is assigned to the applications for the deployment.
 Finally the application is added to the deployment.

 Each application resembles a repository with code.
-So a more complex deployment could both deploy a FLOW3 application and release an extension for a TYPO3 website.
+So a more complex deployment could both deploy a Flow application and release an extension for a TYPO3 CMS website.
 Also different roles can be expressed using applications, since every task can be registered to run for all or a specific application instance.

 SSH Authentication Types
 ------------------------